 5. Make sure that the tomatoes are in a single layer and that they are not touching.

-6. Freeze the tomatoes until there are ice crystals coating the surface completely.
+6. Freeze the tomatoes until ice crystals are coating the surface completely.

 You are now ready to move on to vacuum sealing!
 There are various machines that you might own for this process, so make sure that you are familiar with the processes that should be used for your unique machine before you start the sealing process.

-There are usually unique processes that need to be followed for sealing fruits and vegetables.
+There are usually unique processes that need to be followed for sealing tomatoes.

 Make sure that the sealing bag is clean and does not have any imperfections.
 You will want to be sure that there are no contaminants in or on the bag that you are using for the sealing process.